Kapoeta East

 2022 UN OCHA population estimate*: 169,978

-Ethnic groups: Toposa, Nyangatom
+Ethnic groups: Toposa, Nyangatom**, and Jiye/Jie

-IPC Food Security: November 2022 – Emergency (Phase 4); IPC Projections: December to March 2023 – Emergency (Phase 4); April to July 2023 – Emergency (Phase 4)
+IPC Food Security: November 2024 – Crisis (Phase 3); IPC Projections: December to March 2025 – Emergency (Phase 4); April to July 2025 – Emergency (Phase 4)

 While the border towns in Kapoeta East County are less significant for trade than those in Kapoeta Town (Kapoeta South County) or Torit (Torit County), the Nadapal/Narus border crossing links South Sudan to Kakuma refugee camp in Kenya and has played a historically strategic role both for the government in its border dispute with Kenya and for the humanitarian community as an entry point for Operation Lifeline Sudan in the 1990s.